SteveJustin1963/tec-MINT/README.md

 **To write good code, learn from these pictures.
-First use small nut fragments, punch testing till robust, then place nuts in functions and drag around till they work, finally place all your nuts in a pile and drop test!**
+First use small nut fragments, punch testing till robust, then place nuts in functions and drag them around till they work, finally place all your nuts in a pile and drop test!**

 **You also need to max out ur ram physically or in asm.80 emulation and change in the file `ram.ram` to TIBSIZE EQU $800 ` as you will no doubt enter huge chunks of code.
 In terminal you can upload code or in asm.80 use the autotyper.py tool.**